-If you only have five days to a week in Ireland, this itinerary is be for you.
+If you only have five days in Ireland, this itinerary is for you!

 It starts in Dublin, goes around the south coast to Cork, via the Waterford Crystal Factory, then a kiss of the Blarney Stone at Blarney Castle before visiting the cute seaside town of Dingle, a night in Limerick, visiting the rugged Cliffs of Moher, and finishing in beautiful Galway before dropping the car back in Dublin.

 As you can see from this map, you do this entire trip in 13 hours, but we took five days!

 >> By the way, if you love a campervan road trip, click on this link to find campervan sites in Ireland and all the info and things you need to know for renting a camper.